9 Types of Pipes Used in Commercial Building Construction

 Although usually hidden from sight, pipes are the unsung heroes in commercial building construction.
 They serve many purposes, particularly in water distribution and drainage.

 The plumbing system consists of two main sections: supply and waste disposal.
-This article will teach you about the different types of pipes and fittings according to the material they are made of and the purpose they fulfill in plumbing.
+This article will discuss the different types of commercial construction pipes and fittings according to the material they are made of and the purpose they fulfill in plumbing.

 Supply or Service Pipes

-As the name suggests, these pipes are responsible for distributing clean water from the main supply to the entire plumbing system across the different parts of the building.
+As the name suggests, these commercial water pipes are responsible for distributing clean water from the main supply to the entire plumbing system across the different parts of the building.

 Service pipes can be made from various materials, such as copper and galvanized iron.
 However, many modern commercial buildings are now opting for a reliable and more cost-efficient piping material: plastic.